Dalton Maldonado: Coming out experience

+Aftermath

 After coming out, Maldonado's picture was left out of the two-page spread commemorating his basketball team in his senior yearbook.
 In addition to the team photo, there were individual call-outs for every team member except Maldonado.
 His school, Betsy Layne High School, claimed that the omission was accidental and that the school district "holistically supports Dalton Maldonado just as we do all our students."
 They point out that the book includes 15 photos of Maldonado, including many that show him playing basketball.